clear-nus/octopi-1.5/README.md

 1. In a conda environment with PyTorch / CUDA available, run `pip install -r requirements.txt` to install all dependencies.
     * Make sure `pyzmq` is installed using only either conda or Python to prevent conflicts for the IPython notebook.
 2. Install `uvicorn` for the API.
-3. We recommend 17GiB max memory for each GPU for two RTX 5000 Ada Generation GPUs in `configs/gpu_config.json`.
+3. We recommend 17GiB max memory for each GPU for the two RTX 5000 Ada Generation GPUs in `configs/gpu_config.json`.

 ### Weights
 1. Download Octopi-S [model weights](https://drive.google.com/file/d/1YMn6V5W-_qvDlCbVSdZiufe729BOEl-A/view?usp=sharing).